-PlayWrite (www.playwriteinc.org) Began participating with Bienestar in 2010 by offering 8 teens a two week playwriting workshop culminating in a performance at the Walters Art Center in Hillsboro.
+PlayWrite (www.playwriteinc.org) began participating with Bienestar in 2010 by offering eight teens a two-week playwriting workshop culminating in a performance at the Walters Art Center in Hillsboro.
 While we did not have a performance in 2016, we plan to resume the program for the summer of 2017.

 Walters Cultural Arts Center in Hillsboro (www.ci.hillsboro.or.us/wcac/).
 We discovered in 2008 that one of our residents, Isaac Alonzo, is a gifted artist from Mexico.
 After curator Carl Annala saw his work, he scheduled a show of his paintings at the Walters Center in February of 2009.
 We held our 30th anniversary at the center on March 10, 2012.
 In 2017, the Center brought claymation and time capsule art programs to our children at Sunset Gardens and Montebello Apartments.

 Washington County Thrives is a cross-sector collaborative organization.
 It is working to reverse the rapid rise in poverty rates in the county by improving access to resources that build a foundation for long-term economic stability.
 Bienestar is a founding member.